Updated on: October 2, 2025

-I tested dozens of Windows-based antiviruses on a number of devices, hoping to find the ones that offer the best malware detection rates, web protection, and extra security features at an affordable price.
+I tested dozens of antiviruses on several Windows 10 & 11 devices to find the ones that offer the best malware detection rates, web protection, and extra security features at an affordable price.

-Microsoft Defender comes included with Windows 10 and 11, but it has some major drawbacks.
-Formerly called Windows Defender, Microsoft’s default protection struggles to keep up with the latest malware and often misses zero-day threats, while its phishing protection can’t match third-party antiviruses.
+Microsoft Defender is built into Windows 10 and 11, but it has some major drawbacks.
+Microsoft’s default protection struggles to keep up with the latest malware and often misses zero-day threats, while its phishing protection can’t match third-party antiviruses.
+Additionally, it lacks some extra features that 3rd-party antiviruses provide.

 Top antivirus programs like Norton and Bitdefender offer better malware detection, more advanced features, and higher value.
 With affordable plans that include VPNs, password managers, and ransomware protection, these antivirus solutions provide much more comprehensive security than Defender.